senior dachshund care

 If you would rather not have your doxie wear a diaper at night, you can use large puppy pads or washable bed pads under their bedding to help with nighttime accidents.

 Time to refresh your puppy-proofing skills!
 Luckily, it’s a little bit easier this time around.
-Your senior Dachshund will need special accommodations around your home to stay safe and comfortable.
+Your senior Dachshund will need special accommodations around your home to stay safe.

 No More Stairs: Create a safe living space for your doxie on the main floor of your home.